fizzleRaider7645/my_new_directory_repo/README.md

-This is new entry to readme file
+This is a new entry to readme file